ryanlazo/fun-with-git/README.md

 2. Learn Git
 3. Enlightenment
 4. Version Control!
-5. More stuff
+5. Different kinds of stuff
-6. Even more stuff
+6. More